LTUC/amman-dotnet-401d2/Curriculum/Class17/FACILITATOR.md

 ## How do I prep for today?

-## What changed from yesterday?
+Today's Topics:
+1. Data Annotations
-1. View Models
+2. View Models
 	- Average Course Enrollment
 	- Average Pass Rate
-	-
-2. Filter/Search
-3. Shared Layouts
+3. Search Box/Filtering
-4. Tag helpers

-1. Deployment to Azure
-	1.
-2. Testing your MVC Application
-3. CSS/HTML assistance
+4. HTML/CSS assistance

+## What changed from yesterday?

 ## What might students struggle with today?